Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 \subsubsection{Setting up the Environment}

-Before completing arithmetic in SusyPy, let alone using the multiplet solver tools, one must create an environment which defines the essential tensor-spinors and fixes necessary properties of the Clifford algebra representation under consideration.
-This is achieved via SusyPy's function \mintinline{python}{susy_env()}, which takes as input the following information about the problems with which the user is working: the dimension \(D\), the array ``lorentz\_indices" of Lorentz indices with which one intends to work (which must be of length at least the dimension),\footnote{These Lorentz indices are also used for internal purposes.
-The requirement that the length of ``lorentz\_indices" be at least \(D\) is in order to allow the construction of Levi-Civita tensors.} the array ``spinor\_indices" of spinor indices with which one intends to work, a length-2 array ``desired\_syms" which determines the spinor-index symmetries of the gamma matrices, and a representation sign ``rep" which determines the sign of the gamma-matrix reduction formula.
-(See \S\ref{traces_and_dimension} for explanations of these parameters.) \footnote{``desired\_syms" is only a relevant input in even dimensions, for the symmetries have fixed values in odd dimensions.
-Similarly, ``rep" is only relevant in odd dimensions, for there is only a single representation in even dimensions.} The line of code below creates a 4D environment with the Lorentz indices \(a, b, c, d\) and spinor indices \(\alpha, \beta, \gamma, \eta\), values \((t_0, t_1) = (1, 1)\) which make the spinor metric and 1-index gamma matrix antisymmetric, and the negative Clifford algebra representation (an input which is ignored because of the dimension but included for completeness).
+One fixes a computational environment in SusyPy via the function \mintinline{python}{susy_env()}, which takes as input the following information:\footnote{A call of \mintinline{python}{susy_env()} with none of the optional parameters entered yields the 11D Clifford algebra with the conventions in Appendix \ref{conventions}, since this is the environment needed for the 11D supergravity calculations in the previous chapter.} the dimension \(D\), the array ``lorentz\_indices'' of Lorentz indices with which one intends to work (which must be of length at least the dimension),\footnote{These Lorentz indices are also used for internal purposes.
+The requirement that the length of ``lorentz\_indices'' be at least \(D\) is in order to allow the construction of Levi-Civita tensors.} the array ``spinor\_indices'' of spinor indices with which one intends to work, a length-2 array ``desired\_syms'' which determines the spinor-index symmetries of the gamma matrices, and a representation sign ``rep'' which determines the sign of the gamma-matrix reduction formula.\footnote{``desired\_syms'' is only a relevant input in even dimensions, for the symmetries have fixed values in odd dimensions.
+Similarly, ``rep'' is only relevant in odd dimensions, for there is only a single representation in even dimensions.} (See \S\ref{traces_and_dimension} for explanations of these parameters.)
+The line of code below creates a 4D environment with the Lorentz indices \(a, b, c, d\) and spinor indices \(\alpha, \beta, \gamma, \eta\), values \((t_0, t_1) = (1, 1)\) which make the spinor metric and 1-index gamma matrix antisymmetric, and the negative Clifford algebra representation (an input which is ignored because of the dimension but included for completeness).
 Note that whenever \mintinline{python}{susy_env()} is called, its output must be stored in a variable named \mintinline{python}{__cdbkernel__} in order for subsequent arithmetic to be run; this derives from an idiosyncracy of Cadabra.

-The environment created by \mintinline{python}{susy_env()} defines a variety of Cadabra objects, tabulated in table \ref{tab:table1}, including two new tensors corresponding to the spinor metric \(C_{\alpha \beta}\) and highest-rank element \(\gamma_{*}\) of the Clifford algebra.
+The environment created by \mintinline{python}{susy_env()} defines a variety of Cadabra objects, tabulated in Table \ref{tab:table1}, including two new tensors corresponding to the spinor metric \(C_{\alpha \beta}\) and highest-rank element \(\gamma_{*}\) of the Clifford algebra.